vcaballero-salle/mvc-ci/README.md

 # MVC - basics

-In this exercise will develop a simple PHP application following the MVC pattern.
+In this exercise we will implement a simple PHP application following the MVC pattern.

 ## Prerequisites